-Any changes in these Guidelines that appear necessary in future years can be proposed either by the MC or a committee of three faculty members elected from among the TTF, JF, and NT departmental faculty (see Policy #2).
+Any changes in these Guidelines that appear necessary in future years can be proposed either by the MC or a committee of three faculty members elected from among the TTF and NT departmental faculty (see Policy #2).
 Changes recommended in either of these ways shall be incorporated into these Guidelines by a majority vote.

 Criteria: The department recognizes that the traditional, legitimate areas of academic activity are research, teaching, and service.
-A faculty member is expected to perform, as assigned, competently in all these areas.
+A faculty member is expected to perform competently in all areas assigned.
 Performance is meritorious if it exceeds routine expectations in quality or quantity.
-Normally, merit would require an adjudication of excellent in two areas, and at least good in a third area.
-The following criteria, which are in no particular order, are not meant to be all inclusive.
+Normally, merit would require an adjudication of excellent in two areas, and at least good in a third area, for tenure-track and tenured faculty.
+The following criteria, which are in no particular order, are not meant to be all-inclusive.